martinreus/RF24Network/README.md

 - Establishing a connection between nodes, with heartbeat message sending to detect connection loss or failure of one node.
 - Sending bufferized messages.
 Handlers are used to check whether a message was received or not.
 Messages are automatically resent if an ACK was not received.
 - Receiving and acking messages throughout the network.
+- Read available messages from app layer.
+- Test when message id returns to 0 after reaching maximum value.

 ## What remains to be done:

-- Read available messages from app layer.
 - Test when some of the timers reach maximum threshold, check if the network continues to work.
-- Test when message id returns to 0 after reaching maximum value.
 - Do a full stress test, sending and receiving messages from multiple nodes to ensure everything is working.
+- Optimize library.
+Some of the operations that rely on iteration through the connection and message buffer array can be heavily optimized, increasing total throughput.

 Please see the full documentation at http://tmrh20.github.io/RF24Network/